 9. Fix The Base Plate On The Bottom of The Jug

-The Base Plate has to be oriented, as shown above, with respect to the jug handle because one screw is in a shallow hole and the other two are in deep holes.
-THE Base Plate is held in place with three 10mm × 3mm self tapping Philips screws.
+The Base Plate has to be oriented, as shown below, with respect to the jug handle because one screw is in a shallow hole and the other two are in deep holes.
+The Base Plate is held in place with three 10mm × 3mm self tapping Philips screws.